rmetzler/bliki/wiki/dev/stop-building-synchronous-web-containers.md

         synchronous_response = synchronous_entry_point(request)
         return response_callback(synchronous_response)

-Going the other way is more or less impossible.
+Going the other way is more or less impossible, which is why websocket support, HTML5 server-sent event support, and every other async tool for the web has an awful server interface.